jep-project/jep-cmake/README.md

 * Parser for CMake files.
 * Builds dictionary of user functions and macros.
+* Code completion of commands (built-in and user functions and macros), still limited to currently edited file.

 ## Upcoming features and feature ideas

-* Code completion of commands (built-in and user functions and macros), first per currently edited file.
 * Code completion for all files in a project, respecting CMake scope rules and module imports.
 * Code completion for variables (respecting scope rules).
 * Code completion for targets.